 Focus on self-care

-In the days immediately following the breakup, you may not particularly feel like going to bed and waking up at regular times, showering, leaving the house, or cooking.
+In the days following the breakup, you may not feel like going to bed and waking up regularly, showering, leaving the house, or cooking.

 Taking care of your physical needs also gives you the energy you need to heal.
 Encourage yourself to eat well, get some exercise, and make time for quality sleep.
 It really can make a difference in your mood.